 The Stages Link website lives up to its name of linking together your power meter(s), your Dash, your training plan, your workouts and the macro and micro analysis thereof.
 It can be pretty dense, but the user can also navigate through the basics of setting up a training plan based on a goal or event, and available training time each day.
 That, plus the drag-and-drop functionality to move workouts around as weather and real life dictate are pretty cool.

-The price strikes me as high.
-The workout features are robust and generally superior to the competition, but £349 / $399 for a black-and-white computer that doesn't offer maps, WiFi uploads or pretty graphics is pretty steep.
+Although it has come down $100 since launching, the price still strikes me as high.
+The workout features are robust and generally superior to the competition, but $299 for a black-and-white computer that doesn't offer maps, WiFi uploads or pretty graphics is pretty steep, especially since you still have to pay for Stages Link.
 Including a full year of Premium Link instead of the included two months would sweeten the pot.

 With its laser-focus on power-based interval training, the Stages Dash is an interesting solution for riders who want specific training.
 It's like a stern little coach, sitting there on your handlebars.